-7. Fitness to practise investigation
+7 Fitness to practise investigation

 - Where a Designated Officer believes a student's fitness to practice may be impaired, they should prepare a report of their findings for the Pro Vice-Chancellor & Dean of Faculty or their nominee (referred to hereafter as 'the Dean of Faculty'). - 2.
 In reviewing this report, the Dean of Faculty will consider whether the student's behaviour - may present a risk to children, vulnerable people and/or the public - fundamentally conflicts with the standards expected of the profession and may undermine the public's trust in the profession - 3.
 If the Dean of Faculty believes the student's fitness to practise is not impaired, they will inform the Designated Officer of their decision and give reasons for this.
 In doing so, the Dean of Faculty may decide that no further action is necessary or refer the matter to be dealt with under the low level concerns procedures.
 A summary of proceedings and any follow up action will be provided to the student. - 4.
-If the Dean of Faculty agrees that the student's fitness to practise may be impaired, they will appoint a senior academic from within the faculty to conduct an investigation ('the Investigating Officer').
+If the Dean of Faculty agrees that the student's fitness to practise may be impaired, they will normally appoint a senior academic from within the faculty to conduct an investigation ('the Investigating Officer').
 The student will receive written notification of the investigation and a copy of these Procedures.
+Where an Investigating Officer is appointed, they should follow the advice from point 6 below.